 FSEOG awards of up to $1,000 a year are offered to students with the most demonstrated financial need.
 Because Wake Tech receives a set amount of FSEOG funds from the government each year, students who complete their FAFSA by a March 15 priority deadline have the best chance at getting an FSEOG award.

 State officials created the Finish Line Grant program to ensure that unexpected expenses, such as medical costs or car repairs, don't prevent people from completing their community college education.
 Students who are at least halfway toward a degree or credential can apply for a Finish Line Grant, which provides $1,000 that can be put toward tuition and fees or emergency expenses.

-Students facing financial difficulties and other non-academic barriers can contact Student Support, where staff can help with emergency funds and other services, from transportation to food, to ensure students can stay focused on their academic goals.
+NOTE: Students facing financial difficulties and other non-academic barriers can contact the Care Center, where staff can help with emergency funds and other services, from transportation to food, to ensure students can stay focused on their academic goals.